joshbegley/nyt-latest/README.md

 **Select All Images With Bicycles**\
-`Aiden Deshong captures our hearts with a lively yet accessible Friday puzzle.`\
+`Aidan Deshong captures our hearts with a lively yet accessible Friday puzzle.`\
 https://nytimes.com/2024/05/30/crosswords/daily-puzzle-2024-05-31.html

 **‘The Jury Has Spoken’: Manhattan D.A.
 Speaks After Trump Guilty Verdict**\